imakewebthings/deck.js/README.md

 deck.js has been tested with jQuery 1.6+ and works in IE7+, Chrome, FF, Safari, and Opera.
 The more capable browsers receive greater enhancements, but a basic cutaway slideshow will work for all browsers listed above.
 Please don't give your presentations in IE6.

+For any questions or general discussion about deck.js please direct your attention to the [mailing list](http://groups.google.com/group/deckjs) (uses Google groups.)
+If you would like to report a bug, please see the [issues page](https://github.com/imakewebthings/deck.js/issues).

 ## Known Bug(s)

 There is an issue with certain builds of Chrome that result in a solid blue background and generally broken decks.
 This is a bug in Chrome ([Issue 91518](http://code.google.com/p/chromium/issues/detail?id=91518)) that stems from hardware acceleration of 3d transforms.
 Current workarounds: